Cimpress NV (CMPR) Q1 2018 Results - Earnings Call Transcript

 Sean E. Quinn - Cimpress NV

 And Youssef, I'll just pick up on your other two questions.
-So first, you had asked about the contribution of Albumprinter in the quarter, as I mentioned in my opening remarks, we closed the transaction on August 31, and so we had two months of results this quarter that are in the All Other Businesses segment.
+So, first, you had asked about the contribution of Albumprinter in the quarter.
+As I mentioned in my opening remarks, we closed the transaction on August 31, and so we had two months of results this quarter that are in the All Other Businesses segment.

 The revenue for those two months was $12.7 million.
-And in terms of profitability, there's a little bit of profit from the business in the quarter, but that's more or less offset by transaction costs, so you can think about the profitability impact as relatively inconsequential.
+And in terms of profitability, there's a little bit of profit from the business in the quarter, but that's more or less offset by transaction cost, so you can think about the profitability impact as relatively inconsequential.

-In terms of your second question on inter-company revenue, let me just step back for a moment in case others on the call aren't aware of one of the changes that we made, which is as our businesses interact with one another in terms of fulfillment those transactions are being reflected as revenue for the fulfilling business, which is different from how we've done that in the past.
+In terms of your second question on inter-company revenue, let me just step back for a moment in case others on the call aren't aware of one of the changes that we made, which is as our businesses interact with one another in terms of fulfillment, those transactions are being reflected as revenue for the fulfilling business, which is different from how we've done that in the past.
 It's pretty small, but nonetheless it's a change.

 About half of that was coming from the Vistaprint business, Youssef.
-But what you're probably trying to do is determine how much of that impacted the growth rate and if you were to exclude all that, the growth rate is still 10%, 9.6% to be exact.
-So it's – the impact is very immaterial.
+But what you're probably trying to do is determine how much of that impacted the growth rate.
+And if you were to exclude all that, the growth rate is still 10%; 9.6% to be exact.
+So the impact is very immaterial.

 Robert S. Keane - Cimpress NV